 Our drinking water is safe and meets all federal and state requirements.
 Monthly samples of our water, drawn from 3 sites approved by the State of N.H.
 Drinking Water and Groundwater Bureau are taken to Eastern Analytical, a certified lab in Concord, N.H. for bacteria testing.
-Of the 39 samples during the past year 1 tested positive for total coliform.
-Retests tested negative for bacteria.
+Of the 36 samples during the past year 0 tested positive for total coliform.
 All tests for E.Coli in the distribution system were negative.

 We also tested for inorganic chemicals, nitrates, synthetic organic compounds and volatile organic compounds.
-We conducted 20 separate tests for lead and copper at private residences and condos.
+We conducted 10 separate tests for lead and copper at private residences and condos.
 All of these tests met the federal and state requirements for safe drinking water.